scala/docs.scala-lang/learn.md

 ## Try Scala in your browser!

 There are a handful of websites where you can interactively run Scala code in your browser!
-Have a look at [ScalaFiddle](https://scalafiddle.io/) and [Scastie](https://scastie.org/).
+Have a look at [Scastie](https://scastie.scala-lang.org/).

 ## Online courses from the Scala Center